onlook-dev/onlook/README.md

   </ol>
 </details>

-# The open-source, local-first visual editor for your React Apps
+# The open-source visual editor for your React Apps

-Seamlessly integrate with any website or webapp running on React + TailwindCSS, and make live edits directly in the browser DOM.
+Seamlessly integrate with any website or web app running on React + TailwindCSS, and make live edits directly in the browser DOM.
 Customize your design, control your codebase, and push changes your changes without compromise.

 https://github.com/user-attachments/assets/c9bac609-5b05-417f-b2b2-e57d650d0dd6